 All ceremonies offer the flexibility of location, of date and usually of content although some civil and humanist funerals are strictly forbidden to contain any religious references.
 Invite family and friends to make their own unique contribution through readings of literature and poetry and recount their own personal memories in eulogies.

-3. Ashes
+- Ashes

-Depending on the type of funeral or non-funeral you have chosen, there are different options for the location of the ashes.
+Depending on the type of funeral or non-funeral you have chosen, there are different options for what to do with ashes.
 Some people scatter the ashes of their loved ones in a favourite spot or location which was special or significant to that person during their life.
 Ashes can be turned into the most beautiful memorial jewellery.
 You can bury or inter ashes in a garden of remembrance or a place that is special and create a memorial garden or even a shrine to that person’s memory.
 Some people store ashes in a decorative urn at home.
 If you loved the ocean, you can have your ashes turned into a concrete reef to help support the environment and marine life.
 Plant a tree and use the ashes mixed with other nutrients to form the soil bed for your choice of sapling.

-4. Memorials
+- Memorials

 If there is a grave then you can opt for a traditional engraved headstone but some people prefer to plant a tree; many charities have tree planting schemes to support the environment and offering people the chance to remember their loved one in a permanent way and to support a good cause which was dear to their heart.
 Most churchyards and graveyards will have rules and regulations on what is considered to be a suitable and tasteful memorial but once you move outside the conventional you really have the freedom to choose whatever you want.
 With a little research and careful thought, it is possible to put together a funeral of your choosing which reflects your wishes and won’t break the bank.
 There is infinitely more variety and choice than there used to be within an arena which has scope for everyone whether you want a high church service with all the trappings or a simple humanist ceremony over a woodland burial.
 It’s your life!